udit2002-c/Smart-Medical-Note-Summarizer/README.md

 - This project is for demo/educational purposes only.
 ICD mapping is mocked and not for clinical use.
 - For advanced NER, consider using med7 or other medical spaCy models.
 - PDF files should contain text (not scanned images) for best results.
+- The app is optimized for Streamlit Cloud deployment.

 ---